Fedevs/EquiSplit/README.md

 ## Custom Share
 When adding participants and their contributions, you can specify the percentage of participation for each person.
 This allows for a more flexible calculation, ensuring that expenses are distributed according to each individual's share.
 For example, if one person contributes $600 and another contributes $400, and the first person has a 60% participation, while the second has 40%, the app will accurately calculate the amounts owed, considering the custom percentage distribution (0 in this example).

-## Translation
-The app is going to be available in Spanish soon

-## Dark theme
-For those who loves a dark background

 # PageSpeed Insights